Colin-J-Emmanuel/multi-agent-pr-reviewer/README.md

 This is a hands-on study of **production system design for AI agents**: not "an LLM in a loop," but the reliability engineering around it — webhook verification, latency isolation, idempotency, verification gates, and cost control.
 Load-bearing components are hand-built for understanding; the goal is to learn *why* each production pattern exists, not just to wire one up.

 **Status: complete.** All seven phases are built and tested — ingestion, async pipeline, PR fetch, a four-agent graph with deterministic aggregation, a unified Postgres data layer with pgvector search, idempotent posting behind a confidence gate, and observability with tracing, verified cost accounting, bounded retries, and a spend ceiling.
+A GitHub Actions pipeline runs lint, import checks, and a unit-test suite on every pull request.
 Every phase is broken into small, individually tested steps — see the [Build log](#build-log) for the full brick-by-brick decomposition, which doubles as a study map of the project.

 ---